2025 Mid-Season Newsletter

 Friday, August 8 at 12:15 pm at Smith-Wilkes Hall

 This panel discussion will focus on the impact of banning books on the LGBTQ+ community.
-So far, we have John Spears, head librarian at Buffalo-Erie and Jamie Lyn Smith, Ohio Chapter Lead for PEN America confirmed to be on the panel.
+Maria Lowe, Assistant Deputy Director at Buffalo-Erie Public Libraries, and Jamie Lyn Smith, Ohio Chapter Lead for PEN America will be our panelists.
 This topic couldn’t be more timely given current events.
 Many thanks to Rhoda Schulzinger and Steve Rozner for organizing this!

 Sunday Community Activity Fairs

-Sundays (on Weeks 1, 2, 3, 5, 6, 7 and 9) from Noon to 1:30 in Bestor Plaza.
+Sundays (on Weeks 3, 5, 6, 7) from Noon to 1:30 in Bestor Plaza.
 Informational tables about the various Community Groups at Chautauqua are set up in Bestor Plaza on Sundays at noon.
 We have a table (and a rather handsome banner) but we need volunteers to mind our table and answer questions about LGBTQ+ and Friends activities and events at Chautauqua.
-Bree Dietly is going to coordinate the volunteers, and she has asked for more volunteers this season.
 It’s a really nice hour and a half on a Sunday, and you only have to commit to one Sunday.
+Bree Dietly is the volunteer coordinator and says we still need volunteers for July 20 (Week 5) and August 3 (Week 7).
 If you would like to volunteer, please e-mail Bree at bdietly@gmail.com.
 Many thanks to Bree for coordinating our volunteers!
 This is actually a very cool program and is especially beneficial and welcoming to first-time visitors to Chautauqua.

 Sunday Night Meet and Greet Social Hour

 We will be having our weekly Meet and Greet Social hour each Sunday from 6:30 pm to 9:30 pm on the porch of the Athenaeum Hotel.
 The hotel lobby bar will remain open until midnight, but our event ends at 9:30.
 This year (due to popular demand) we are also going to do a Meet and Greet Week 10, which is Sunday, Aug 24 from 6:30 pm to 9:30 pm at the Athenaeum.
-We are looking for hosts for all weeks this year.
+We are still looking for hosts for August 3 (Week 7) and August 24 (Week 10).
 As host you will sponsor the cheese board that the hotel puts out.
 This year it will be about $220 plus tip so it might be a good idea to share hosting duties.
 As host you will welcome people to the porch, assist with name tags, help those who look a little lost find a connection and direct people to our website to sign up to be on our e-mail list if they are not already on it.
 Please contact Karen James at karenjames@me.com if you would like to host a Meet and Greet.
 Many thanks to Karen for managing this!

 LGBTQ+ and Friends Discussion Group.
 Bring your lunch.

 Our weekly discussion group will be held each Tuesday at 12:15 in the Garden Room of the Literary Arts Center.
 Catie Miller will facilitate.
 Big kudos to Catie for facilitating all these years.
 We appreciate you!
-The themes for 2025 are as follows:
+The themes for the rest of 2025 are as follows:

 Week 4: Humanity’s Struggle to Create an Exceptional Future for All